auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_06.md

 ```

-## Problem #5: Greatest Common Divisor (Euclidean Algorithm)
+### Problem #4: Greatest Common Divisor (Euclidean Algorithm)

-Develop an updated version of the previous program that employs the Euclidean algorithm to calculate the greatest common divisor (GCD) of two arbitrary integers.
-Ensure that this new program is optimized for speed and efficiency, even when handling large numbers within the `int` data type range.
+Develop an updated version of the previous program using the Euclidean algorithm to calculate the greatest common divisor (GCD) of two arbitrary long integers.
+Ensure the new program is optimized for speed and efficiency, even when processing large numbers within the range of the `long long` data type.

 ### Sample Input and Output

 ```
-a: 25
+a: 2000000000
-b: 10
+b: 2000000001
-GCD(25, 10) = 5
+GCD(2000000000, 2000000001) = 1

 ```